marionleborgne/cloudbrain/README.md

 # About cloudbrain

 ## Cloudbrain @ [The Exploratorium](http://www.exploratorium.edu) of San Francisco
-CloudBrain was in use at the Exploratorium as part of the Exhibit called [*Cognitive Technologies*](http://www.exploratorium.edu/press-office/press-releases/new-exhibition-understanding-influencing-brain-activity-opens).
+CloudBrain was in use at the Exploratorium as part of the Exhibit called [Cognitive Technologies](http://www.exploratorium.edu/press-office/press-releases/new-exhibition-understanding-influencing-brain-activity-opens).

 [William](http://github.com/flysonic10) wrote an [*excellent post about our work for the the Exploratorium Exhibit*](http://willmakesthings.com/cognitive-technologies-the-exploratorium).